 The Pen Tool is Perfect for Removing the Background in Affinity Photo – for Some Images

-There’s nothing better than pen tool for point-perfect selections.
+There’s nothing better than the pen tool for point-perfect selections.
 It works wonders in many images with simple lines and edges.
-Though, as you will reach up to the hair of this furry model, you will realize the problem with pen tool.
-The hairs are too thin, require too many curves, and it will be a constant mix of making a mask, and then removing parts of it, until you get too old to use that image – I mean until you get the perfect masking.
-But it is an important lesson to learn pen tool.
-It helps in some selections which are tricky otherwise.
-So let’s pick a simpler image to practice pen tool – or an image more apt for pen tool selections.
+Though, as you will reach up to the hair of this furry model, you will realize the problem with the pen tool.
+The hairs are too thin, require too many curves, and it will be a constant mix of making a mask, and then removing parts of it, until you get the perfect mask.

-Anyway, let us continue in our search for the perfect tool for using Affinity Photo to remove the background with the more diffucult image of a furry animal.
+Anyway, let us continue in our search for the perfect tool for using Affinity Photo to remove the background with the more difficult image of a furry animal.